Felix-code/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 - A script that lists all local variables.
 - A script to create local variable
 - A script that creates global variable.
-- A scripts that add 128 to the value stored in variable TRUEKNOWLEDGE
+- A scripts that add 128 to the value stored in variable TRUEKNOWLEDGE.
+- A script that prints the result of power and divide.